simonuxc/Beginner-friendly-DNN/README.md

 A neural network written in Python to solve XOR problem.

 # Architecture
 Dimensions of this neural network can be changed dynamically.
 For XOR problem it is sufficcient to have 2 neurons in the input layer, 10 neurons in the hidden layer and 2 neurons in the output layer (classes '0' and '1').
-Dimensions are changed here:
+Dimensions are adjusted by this line of code:

 # Notations used in formulas for gradient calculation: